aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework1.md

 ### Report 3
 What I did in the last week:
 - Resolved the issue with pushing changes to GitHub.
-- Worked on the problem statement and target audience for the web app.
+- Finalised the problem statement and target audience for the web app.
+- Started prepping the data and trying to identify key questions to be answered.
+- Analysed how the dataset could be reduced.

 What I plan to do in the next week:
-- Data exploration: graphs
+- Continue data exploration and making graphs to answer the key questions for the problem statement.

 Issues blocking my progress (state ‘None’ if there are no issues):
 - None